600billionlazer/QualatroAP/README.md

 Here's a [video tutorial](https://youtu.be/XnEvgEOswpk) I made sometime if any step of the installation is unclear.

-Needs [Steamodded (Alpha)](https://github.com/Steamopollys/Steamodded?tab=readme-ov-file#how-to-install-the-alpha) which is the 1.0 version there. **MAKE SURE TO DOWNLOAD THE ALPHA**.
+This mod is only tested on Steamodded version [1.0.0-beta-1016](https://github.com/Steamodded/smods/releases/tag/1.0.0-beta-1016c)c; use other versions at your own risk.
 You will have to install [Lovely](https://github.com/ethangreen-dev/lovely-injector/releases/) as described in the Steamodded installation guide and then install the Steamodded Alpha itself.

 After installing those, you will also have to download `lua51.7z` from [lua apclient](https://github.com/black-sliver/lua-apclientpp/releases).